≡ Menu

 In this aspect, Beyond Meat has partnered with a network of brand ambassadors to develop a strong following of celebrities from the world of sports and entertainment who share the company’s core values and missions.

-Aside from brand ambassadors, Beyond Meat also uses social media platforms such as Facebook, Instagram and Twitter for online collaboration.
+Aside from brand ambassadors, Beyond Meat also uses social media platforms such as Facebook, Instagram, TikTok, and Twitter for online collaboration.

 Conclusion

-The company’s core mission is to address concerns related to human health, climate change, resource conservation and animal welfare.
+The company’s core mission is to address human health, climate change, resource conservation, and animal welfare concerns.

-Despite being unprofitable and having negative free cash flow up until the fiscal 1Q 2021, my opinion is that the company will someday achieve success with its revolutionary plant-based meat products.
+While still unprofitable and having negative free cash flow, my opinion is that the company will someday achieve success with its revolutionary plant-based meat products.

 References and Credits

-1. Financial data and numbers in all charts and tables in this article were obtained and referenced from Beyond Meat’s financial statements available in Beyond Meat annual reports.
+1. All financial data presented in this article were obtained and referenced from Beyond Meat’s quarterly and annual statements, presentations, press releases, SEC filings, etc., which are available in Beyond Meat financial reports.

 2. Featured images in this article are used under Creative Common Licenses and obtained from the following source: